Aerial view of a docked container ship under four cranes with text that reads: Mastering Customs Duties and Import Taxes.

 2.2 Specific Duties

-Specific duties are calculated based on a specific amount per unit of measurement, such as weight, volume, or quantity.
+Specific duties are calculated based on a particular amount per unit of measurement, such as weight, volume, or quantity.

 For example, a specific duty might be $2 per kilogram of imported cheese.
 If you import 500 kilograms, your duty would be $1,000.
 This method ensures consistent duty costs, regardless of value changes.